From Zero to Hero: Harnessing Transformers for Biomedical Named Entity Recognition in Zero- and Few-shot Contexts: Materials and Methods

 \item \textbf{JNLPBA} \citep{collier2004introduction} is a biomedical dataset that comes from the GENIA version 3.02 corpus created with a controlled search on MEDLINE, consisting of 2404 PubMed abstracts with term annotation.

 \item \textbf{N2C2} \citep{henry20202018} consists of drug administration-relevant annotations extracted from a total of 1243 de-identified discharge summaries. \end{itemize}

-The selected datasets focus on scientific literature in the biomedical domain, but they also contain other types of documents (e.g. hospital discharge summaries).
+Except for \textbf{N2C2} corpus, where (medication) information was extracted from de-identified discharge summaries, all 5 other corpora consist of PubMed abstracts and paper titles.
 While entities across datasets overlap to some degree, they still cover a diverse set of biomedical named entities.